 Freezing cilantro is a great way to preserve the often abundant harvest one can get from this biennial herb.
-It's unique flavor survives some time in the cold quite nicely, even if its pretty leaves don't look quite they're best when all is said and done.
-Depending on how you want to use the cilantro in the end, there are two ways to go.
-Luckily, they're both quite easy.
+Its unique flavor survives some time in the cold quite nicely, even if its pretty leaves don't look their best when the herb is thawed out.
+Depending on how you want to use the cilantro in the end, there are two methods for freezing, both of which are quite easy.

-- Pop off the leaves as you want to us
+Stick the bag in the freezer and simply pop off the leaves as you want to use them.

-Cilantro frozen this way works best in dishes where it gets cooked, such as Turkey Tacos or Potatoes in Cilantro Sauce, or in those where it's really mixed in, such as Chile Cilantro Guacamole or Spicy Sautéed Corn.
+Cilantro frozen this way works best in dishes where it is cooked, such as turkey tacos or potatoes in cilantro sauce, or in those recipes where the leaves are really mixed in, such as chile cilantro guacamole.

-If you have a whole bunch of frozen stems left over when all the leaves have been plucked off, they're perfect for dunking into a pot of Drunken Black Beans, where they'll bring all their great flavor.
-Waste not, want not!
+If you have a whole bunch of frozen stems left over when all the leaves have been plucked off, they're perfect for dunking into a pot of drunken black beans, where they'll bring all their great flavor to the dish.

 Method 2: Freeze Cilantro In Cubes

 This freezing method creates small cubes, ideal for popping into soups or stews to add a burst of cilantro's unique, fresh flavor (plus a nice hit of green).
 For this method, before the cilantro can be put into the ice cube tray, it needs to be pureed with a liquid.
 Simply whirl the cilantro in a blender or food processor with enough water or olive oil to make a thick puree.
 Pour into a clean ice cube tray or small covered containers and place in the freezer.
 Once frozen through, transfer the cilantro cubes to a resealable plastic bag for long-term storage—they will last in the freezer up to 6 months.